-We invested in new technologies to improve service and our new telephony and communications platform has enabled more seamless integration of voice, web chat and digital channels across our different business divisions.
-This will make it easier for our customers and business partners to connect with us through their channel of choice and support continuous improvement in our customer experience.
+We continued to embed our new telephone and communications platform which has enabled more seamless integration of voice, web chat and digital channels across our different business divisions.
+Additionally, we continue to assess the capabilities of our existing suite of technologies to harness the power of Artificial Intelligence (AI) and automation.
+This will deliver improved ways of working for our teams and will make it easier for our customers and business partners to connect with us, supporting continuous improvement in our customer experience.